10 Reasons to Apply Early to Med School

 The early bird gets the worm.
 You snooze, you lose.
 Day late and a dollar short.
-There’s a dozen different ways to say the same thing: don’t procrastinate!
+There are a dozen different ways to say the same thing: don’t procrastinate!
 This tried and true advice holds up in almost everything, but it is especially important for MCAT prep and med school applications!

 Whether you’re going MD or DO, we’ve all heard the advice to submit applications early.
 In fact, a good chunk of students submit their application the same day that it opens.
 Keep on reading below to find out why applying early is so commonly suggested, and how it can help your application cycle go smoothly!